Good Memoir Themes

 So, what are some good themes for a memoir?
 Here are a few examples to consider:

-Family is important.
 This is a simple theme, but a good one.
-In this day and age, where the media reports that most marriages fail and children are growing up without the support and love of their parents, a good memoir showing the beautiful bond of family is important.
+In this day and age, where the media reports that most marriages fail and children are growing up without the support and love of their parents, a good memoir showing the beautiful bond of family is a needed commodity.
 Simply recording your family history for future generations is also a great concept!
 That’s a popular request of a ghostwriter.

 There are many more good and valid themes to choose from.
 Really, you just need to look at the effect your story could have on others.
 If it uplifts and inspires them, go for it!
 Write your book!
 However, if you think that your story will depress people, make them less enthusiastic about life in any way, well, perhaps now isn’t quite the time to pen your memoir.